• About

 How much protein per serving?

-The recipe yields about 20 servings (1 tablespoon per serving) which is equivalent to 3.5 grams of protein per serving.
+The recipe yields about 02 servings equivalent to 26 grams of protein per serving.

 hummus in a white bowl